shopware/docs/products/extensions/b2b-suite/guides/core/dependency-injection.md

 ## Tags

-Additionally, the B2B-Suite heavily uses [Service Tags](http://symfony.com/doc/current/service_container/tags.html) as a more modern replacement for collect events.
+Additionally, the B2B Suite heavily uses [Service Tags](http://symfony.com/doc/current/service_container/tags.html) as a more modern replacement for collect events.
 They are used to help you extend central B2B services with custom logic.
 Take a look at the example plugins and their usage of that extension mechanism.